-Monday-Thursday 8:00 a.m. - 11:00 p.m.
-Friday 8:00 a.m. - 12:00 a.m.
+Monday-Friday 8:00 a.m. - 4:30 p.m.

 LOST AND FOUND

 A lost and found service is provided by the College on the Cisco campus in the Student Life Building.
 The Abilene campus keeps an unofficial Lost & Found box at the front desk.
 Unclaimed lost and found items will be held for a reasonable length of time and then disposed of as seen fit.